AshAvalanche/ash-docs/docs/console/guides/local-network/avalanche-nodes.md

 ## Set shared configuration at the project level

-It is common that **resources of the same type share some configuration**.
+It is common that **resources of the same project share some configuration**.
 For example, all the Avalanche nodes of our devnet will have the **same AvalancheGo version**.

 We will use the `sharedResourceConfig` field of the project to set this shared configuration: